charlyee/react-tutorials/README.md

 `App.test.txt`: We will talk more about unit testing later.
 By default the baseline application includes a testing framework I use called Jest.

+In terms of the other files, we will get into the details of them when we need to.
+This is all you should really be concerned with at this point.

 4: Let's run the default application we get from the `create-react-app` command we ran above.

 This is done by using the command `npm start`.